 Tag: Joni Scott

-All about Jigsaws
+All about jigsaw puzzles

-All about Jigsaws
+All about jigsaw puzzles

 I’m a self-confessed jigsaw addict.

+Let’s talk all about jigsaw puzzles.
 Every time I dissemble a completed jig saw puzzle, I tell myself, ‘Well, that was a waste of time’.
 I could have cleaned the whole house, written five chapters of my novel or completed an aerobic exercise regime.
 That would be something to show for the time I frittered away playing with tiny pieces of cardboard.

 But a few weeks later, there I am again, opening another box, sorting the pieces into straight edges then colours, assembling an image to match the one on the box lid.
 The problem is, I have over fifty puzzles stacked in a cupboard, friends and family keep giving me more for gifts and also used puzzles are remarkably cheap at op shops.
 Lately I decided to stack some of my puzzles in decorative piles in the sunroom.
 I chose the Parisian ones for this and added a picture of Paris above them on the wall.
 Paris is always a good idea!
 So Audrey Hepburn said.